Feature Tour

 };

-Each yielded value can be a string (treated as data) or a dict with the standard SSE fields:
+Each yielded value can be a string (treated as data) or a dict with the standard SSE fields.
+A data value that is a dict or list is JSON-encoded automatically — handy for structured events:

 yield "simple string message"